-Informed Choices is dedicated to improving online life by increasing accountability, improving transparency and, most importantly, helping web users and advertisers understand how and why cookies are needed whilst complying with the law.
+Informed Choices is dedicated to improving online life by increasing accountability, improving transparency, increasing sales and, most importantly, helping web users and advertisers understand how and why cookies are needed whilst complying with the law.

 Informed Choices is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.